Luttenberger*Klug: Biography

 Their single "Fliegen" was released as a summer hit on 19 June 2009.
 The music video for the song was taken on a building rooftop in Berlin, right above the Alexanderplatz.

-The single "Zeig mir den Weg" was released on 29 October for the animated series "Chi Rho".
+The single "Zeig mir den Weg" was released on 29 October for the animated Bible series "Chi Rho".

 Their single "Immer wenn du schläfst" from their new album "Unsere Zeit" was released on 19 November 2010.

 The album "Unsere Zeit" was released on 25 February 2011.

 Discography

 Singles and albums by Luttenberger*klug with charts positions.